WMZS-Modding/Tools-Scripts/README.md

 - Context counter: This is the biggest update.
 Now you can know how many main contexts and how many full contexts

 ## Notes
-These scripts are caculate characters of your chat histories.
+These scripts are calculate characters of your chat histories.
 To know your real context counts, use this mathematical formulas: `Context ÷ 4`

 # Contribution
 If you want to improve this script: